plone/papyrus/README.rst

 ========================================

-This repository is a work in progress to create up-to-date user manual for Plone with fully automated screenshots.
+This repository is a work in progress to create up-to-date user manual for Plone with fully automated screen-shots.

 You can view the result on http://docs.plone.org